The Rise & Fall of

 TTU-60 Transmitter Terrain topology RF contour map

-To gain such incredibly high power levels, WJJY-TV utilized an experimental antenna manufactured by RCA and only three were ever constructed.
+To gain such incredibly high power levels, WJJY-TV utilized a unique antenna manufactured by RCA and only three were ever constructed.
 Because the station operated on channel 14, the lowest possible UHF frequency, the physical dimensions of the radiator elements were very large making the antenna the most massive ever constructed for the commercial UHF market.
 Two years after WJJY-TV went on the air, WAND-TV in Decatur, Illinois purchased the second, smaller unit.
 The third antenna remained unsold and on the ground at the RCA test facility in Camden, New Jersey.
 No one trusted such a large and heavy antenna.
 Those fears would later be realized.
 The complete antenna was so massive that it had to be manufactured and shipped in three separate sections on three separate trucks.
 Each part was lifted to the top of the tower individually and stacked by the tower riggers.
 The average antenna weight for a UHF transmitting antenna at that time was between two and nine tons.
 The RCA "Vee-Zee" panel antenna weighed in at twenty-six tons, not counting the transmission line, radome covers and mounting plates.
 The tower itself was constructed with more massive components than usual.

 NEW FEATURE: Watch a short video clip of one of the three antenna sections being off-loaded from the flatbed truck.